gettypubs/keepitmoving/content/case-studies/3-gilberg.md

 {{< q-figure id="3.6" class="float-right" pdf="one-column" >}}

 The operators monitor the movement of the trains and make sure the cars do not jam at any brush over the roadway or at the bottom of the conveyor ramps.
-Operators share notes on successive days to communicate potential problems with a track or conveyor belts that require monitoring or repair ([fig. 3.6](#fig-3-6)).
+Operators share notes on successive days to communicate potential problems with tracks or conveyor belts that require monitoring or repair ([fig. 3.6](#fig-3-6)).

 The sculpture has a number of built-in safety features, including overload switches (circuit breakers) for each conveyor motor, one photo-eye sensor for each conveyor belt, and one photo-eye sensor for each lower conveyor sprocket.
 There is also an emergency button that shuts down the entire system.